 - If you were stranded on an island, which two items would you like to have with you?

 - If you did not have to work, what would you do?

 - If you were trapped in a blender, what would you do to get out?

 “Why are you looking for a new position?”

 Hiring and training new employees takes time and money – two things small businesses already find scarce.
-Thus, selecting a great match the first time around can save valuable resources down the line.
+Selecting a great match the first time around can save valuable resources down the line.
 This interview question will give you an idea of why a candidate wants to leave his or her current job.
-As a result, you can determine if the same issues might pose a problem at your company and clue you in on what retention strategies might work best should you decide to hire.
+As a result, you can determine if the same issues might pose a problem at your company and clue you in on what retention strategies might work best, should you decide to hire.

 “What do you feel I need to know that we haven’t discussed?”

 Posing this question in the last stage of the interview gives the candidate an opportunity to talk about skills or experiences that didn’t get covered.
 It also can be a friendly way of inviting an applicant to bring up any previously unmentioned factors that might be significant to extending or accepting an offer.
 Either way, it will give you peace of mind that you allowed ample opportunity for the prospective employee to contribute to the discussion and shine.